Visit our San Francisco Showroom

 How Are Lab Grown Diamonds Certified and Graded?

-Lab diamonds are certified and graded by the GIA (Gemological Institute of America) and the IGI (International Gemological Institute) using the 4 C's (cut, color, clarity, and carat) just like natural diamonds are.
-The only difference: each report will specify whether it's for a natural diamond or lab grown diamond.
+Lab diamonds are certified and graded by the GIA (Gemological Institute of America) and the IGI (International Gemological Institute) — same as natural diamonds.
+Traditionally, they’ve been assessed using the full 4 Cs: cut, color, clarity, and carat.

 Natural diamonds vs lab diamonds: value